-Josh Bonn is a trial attorney who represents clients in the railroad, automotive, media, insurance and financial industries.
-He also advises several mid-state municipalities and is the Solicitor for the Capital Tax Collection Bureau.
+Josh Bonn is a trial attorney who represents clients in railroad, automotive, media, insurance and financial industries.
+He also advises several mid-state municipalities and is the Solicitor for Camp Hill Borough and the Capital Tax Collection Bureau.
 He formerly worked as an assistant district attorney in York County, Pennsylvania.
 Josh has a Distinguished™ rating from Martindale-Hubbell.

-Josh resides with his wife and two children in Boiling Springs, Pennsylvania.
+Josh resides with his wife and three children in Boiling Springs, Pennsylvania.
 He is a graduate of the 2017 class of Leadership Harrisburg Area’s Community Leadership Series.

 Josh has extensive experience representing municipalities, individuals and media entities in public records litigation under Pennsylvania’s Right-to-Know Law (RTKL).
 He routinely briefs and argues open records appeals in the Office of Open Records (OOR) and in trial and appellate courts.
 He has obtained favorable rulings for his clients in numerous matters including:

 - Department of Education emails related to the Jerry Sandusky scandal declared to be public records.
 Bagwell v.
 Pennsylvania Dep’t of Educ., 76 A.3d 81 (Pa.
 Cmwlth.
 2013).